The Leafed Induced Subtree in chordal and bounded treewidth graphs

 \section{A single exponential algorithm parameterized by treewidth}

 In this section, we provide an \textsf{FPT} algorithm parameterized by treewidth for the {\textsc{Restricted Leafed Induced Subtree}} problem.
 We would like to mention that using classical dynamic programming techniques like done in Section~\ref{sec:simple}, we would obtain an algorithm running in time $2^{\Ocal(\tw \log \tw)}\cdot n^{\Ocal(1)}$.
-The purpose of this section is to provide an algorithm running in time $2^{\Ocal(\tw)}\cdot n^7$.
-For this, we use the techniques introduced by Bodlaender \emph{et al}.~\cite{BoCyKrNe2015}.
-In order to descibe the algorithm, we first need to restate some of the tools they introduced.
+The purpose of this section is to provide an algorithm running in time $2^{\Ocal(\tw)}\cdot \tw^{\Ocal(1)} \cdot n^7$.
+For this, we use the techniques introduced by~\cite{BoCyKrNe2015}.
+In order to describe the algorithm, we first need to restate some of the tools they introduced.